-Dreams for Life is a youth association from Romania, located in Cluj-Napoca that unites young people that are passionate about non-formal education and active participation.
+Dreams for Life is a youth organization from Romania, which operates in Cluj-Napoca.
+Our organization unites young adults and youth that are passionate about personal and community development.

-Our mission is to support youth for following their true meaning in life, towards their personal development and the development of the community.
+Our mission is to support youth for following their true meaning in life, being in strong connection with nature and living in sustainable communities. (www.dreamsforlife.ro)